Who runs this site?

 Commenting rules

-I try to maintain a pleasant learning environment, so abusive (you idiot!), pointless (I am Groot.), or unhelpful (Hi.) comments will be deleted.
+I try to maintain a pleasant learning environment, so obscene or abusive (you idiot!), pointless (I am Groot.), or unhelpful (Hi.) comments will be deleted.
 I will also delete links from your comments unless those links are very relevant to the post.
 For example, it’s fine to link to a Wikipedia page that’s relevant to Chinese or to the content of the translation, but if you link to your own site, I sadly don’t have time to verify if it’s a phishing link or malware or inappropriate content so I’m just gonna take it out.
 I don’t always manage to catch all the spam that slips through, though, so apologies if there’s some clutter.

 Enjoy, and good luck with your studies.